aldinh777/potatoheadshot/README.md

 ### Sweet Potato Bucket
 Cook the "Sweet Potato Bucket" to make it usable and edible

-And be carefull to don't accidentally drink the lava and get burn
+Be careful to don't accidentally drink the lava and get burn

 If you did, then you can drink the water with the bucket

 ### Sweet Potato Generator
-Simple generator that can produce RF by cooking "Potato" or "Very Sweet Potato"
+A simple generator that can produce RF by cooking "Potato" or "Very Sweet Potato"

 ### Sweet Freezer
 Freeze water with "Raw Salt" to make ice

+### Sweet Infuser
+Infuse any item with other materials to get another items

 ## Broken Item

 These item just exists when developing

 ### Infinite Broken Fuel
-Works like coal, but won't consumed when used
+Works like coal, but won't consume when used

 ### Useless Potato
 Dupeable potato with no use

 ### Dimensional Glass
-Glass that can see through any other block beside it
+Glass who can see through any other block around it